 We visited St. Louis #1 with one of the city’s top experts, Robert Florence, who has spent decades inside the cemeteries of New Orleans.
 He was able to tell us about the people behind the stones, and show us even more beauty than just the rows and rows of ornate stone structures.

-We sat down with Cari inside the Séance Room at Muriel’s for a reading.
-Within minutes, Hannah was in tears from what Cari told her about a family member that was watching over her.
-She seemed to know things that just would not be possible for her to know and she told us about them in a very special way.
+We sat down with Cari inside the Séance Room at Muriel’s for a physic reading.
+Within minutes, Hannah was in tears from what Cari had told her about a family member that was watching over her.
+She seemed to know things that just would not be possible for her to know, and she told us about them very specially.
 They were things that would only be known by other family members.

-Cari was a delight to talk with and it was very interesting and sometimes intense to have her read us.
-Like most people, we too were curious about what our future holds.
-We asked several questions about our lives, in which Cari gave us an interesting look ahead.
-We aren’t going to share any details here, you’ll have to sit down with Cari yourself.
+Cari was a delight to talk with, and it was very interesting and sometimes intense to have her read us.
+Like most people, we, too, were curious about what our future holds.
+We asked several questions about our lives, and Cari gave us an interesting look ahead.
+We aren’t going to share any details here.
+You’ll have to sit down with Cari yourself.

-Home to one of the city’s most well-known and active ghosts, Pierre Antoine Lepardi Jourdan, his spirt is such a part of the restaurant they set a table for him every day complete with a glass of red wine.
-The reason he seems to call this his eternal home is he had this property built for him and his family following the Great New Orleans Fire.
+Home to one of the city’s most well-known and active ghosts, Pierre Antoine Lepardi Jourdan, his spirit is such a part of the restaurant they set the table for him every day, complete with a glass of red wine.
+He seems to call this his eternal home because he had this property built for him and his family following the Great New Orleans Fire.

-He loved this home, but his love for gambling was stronger which lead him to wager the house in a poker game.
-After losing the home he was devastated and he never left, committing suicide shortly after.
+He loved this home, but his love for gambling was stronger, which led him to wager the house in a poker game.
+After losing the home, he was devastated, and he never left, committing suicide shortly after.
 Jourdan checked out on the second floor of what is now Muriel’s Restaurant in the French Quarter near Jackson Square.
 This used to be the slave quarters at the time, but now it is part of the restaurant’s seance room.

 This picture-perfect square in the heart of the Cresent City was once the site of public executions.
 Multiple people say they have spotted the spirits of those that departed here.
 Another ghost you might spot wandering the nicely manicured gardens on Jackson Square is the monk Pere Dagobert.
 He often appears to people walking through the square carrying a lantern.
 Others see the monk with a full entourage of 6 shadowy figures in tow.

-According to legend, the 6 figures are a group of 6 French rebels who challenged the new Spanish rulers in 1769.
-These men were denied a proper Catholic burial by the Spanish leaders, but Pere Dagobert was said to bring the families of the slain men together and he gave them a proper burial in St. Louis Cemetery #1.
+According to legend, the six figures are a group of six French rebels who challenged the new Spanish rulers in 1769.
+These men were denied a proper Catholic burial by the Spanish leaders, but Pere Dagobert was said to bring the families of the slain men together, and he gave them a proper burial in St. Louis Cemetery #1.
 If you don’t see the monk and his rebels, you might just hear them.
 Many have described hearing “Kyrie” (a religious chant or song) being sung by the ghost of Pere Dagobert in Jackson Square late at night.

 You wouldn’t know from street level that this well-kept French Quarter Mansion is one of the most haunted places in the city and respectively the world.
 Situated on the quiet corner of Royal and Governor Nicholls streets, in the vibrant touristy neighborhood, is a gray three-story building with a past darker than the black wrought iron railings that decoratively wrap the mansion’s balcony.
 The fact that it is a three-story building is important because this is the level where the wealthy LaLaurie Family carried out torturous experiments and violently abused the slaves they kept.

-The abuse was said to be so bad that one young girl, instead of taking another round of abuse, threw herself from a window on the very same third floor.
-Another slave who had been chained to the stove and beaten, tried to end the suffering by starting the mansion on fire while still inside.
-When police and firemen came to help, they found the woman badly burned and she told them what was happening in the house.
-Between the abusive Mrs. Delphine LaLaurie and her doctor husband that carried out bizarre and horrifying procedures on living human subjects, they estimated around 300 total people died in that building.
+The abuse was said to be so bad that one young girl threw herself from a window on the third floor instead of taking another round of abuse.
+Another slave who had been chained to the stove and beaten tried to end the suffering by starting the mansion on fire while still inside.
+When police and firemen came to help, they found the woman badly burned, and she told them what was happening in the house.
+Between the abusive Mrs. Delphine LaLaurie and her doctor husband, who carried out bizarre and horrifying procedures on living human subjects, they estimated around 300 people died in that building.

-Some say they have seen the ghost of the young girl that leaped from the top floor repeating her final act over and over.
-Most say the house is cursed at best, if not deeply haunted by the spirits that were mutilated and murder within these walls.
+Some say they have seen the ghost of the young girl that leaped from the top floor, repeating her final act over and over.
+Most say the house is cursed at best, if not deeply haunted by the spirits that were mutilated and murdered within these walls.

 One of the city’s oldest standing religious buildings, this church was originally built to give the final mass to thousands of Yellow Fever victims.
 Located just in front of St. Louis Cemetery #1, this church saw the majority of victims.
 Many of the victims that lie in unmarked graves inside of St. Louis Cemetery #1 came through this church before being put to rest.
 It is also very close to the cemetery itself and while it may not have an official resident ghost, it might just get some spiritual foot traffic.

 While the name may sound made up, his name dictates its use in the modern world.
 This saint deals with problems of the now.
 He is the one people go to for help with things in their everyday lives and for quick solutions.
-To further complicate the issue, some Catholic churches don’t recognize St. Expedite.
+Some Catholic churches don’t recognize St. Expedite to further complicate the issue.
 However, here at Our Lady of Guadalupe, people believe.

-He was infamous in the early days of New Orleans for running smuggling operations and pirate ships throughout Central America.
-The story goes he liked to hang out at his brother’s blacksmith shop which doubled as an absinthe bar.
+In the early days of New Orleans, he was infamous for running smuggling operations and pirate ships throughout Central America.
+The story goes he liked to hang out at his brother’s blacksmith shop, which doubled as an absinthe bar.
 Over time it became more bar than a blacksmith shop.

 According to legend, everyone used to come and drink here, even in the afterlife.
-It’s said to bring in all sorts of spirits, and not of the distilled variety.
-However, the most prominent ghost, as you might have guessed, is Jean Lafitte himself.
+It’s said to bring in all sorts of spirits, not the distilled variety.
+However, as you might have guessed, the most prominent ghost is Jean Lafitte himself.
 He appears in almost full human body form to most that spot him, which is rarer than you’d think.
-So if you happen to spot a man in a very, very vintage sailor getup, don’t be alarmed, it might be the ghost of Jean Lafitte.
-Don’t worry though, he isn’t known to interact with anyone, just simply vanish.
+So, if you spot a man in a vintage sailor getup, don’t be alarmed.
+It might be the ghost of Jean Lafitte.
+Don’t worry, though.
+He isn’t known to interact with anyone, just simply vanishing.

-Rumor has it that he might not be the only haunt in this historic building.
-Many patrons have reported seeing a pair of roving red eyes in the dark corners of the bar.
+Rumor has it that this historic building might not be the only haunt.
+Many patrons have reported seeing a pair of roving red eyes in the bar’s dark corners.
 These eyes are thought to be a sign of a demonic haunting rather than an aberration of a ghost.
 If you spot a set of these eyes, it might just be your cue to close your tab for the night.

-Known as the center of the city and spiritual icon for so many of the residents, it should not come as a surprise that a few spirts still call this church home.
-The spirt that most people tend to see is Pere Antoine, the beloved Spanish monk.
-When he died in 1829 he was laid to rest inside the church.
+Known as the center of the city and spiritual icon for so many of the residents, it should not come as a surprise that a few spirits still call this church home.
+The spirit that most people tend to see is Pere Antoine, the beloved Spanish monk.
+When he died in 1829, he was laid to rest inside the church.
 He is often seen standing on the church balconies and other parts of the church, especially around the holiday season.

 This particular form of religion puts heavy emphasis on charms and amulets.
 These trinkets were thought to protect you and your family or harm your enemies.
 Now just about every square inch of the Voodoo Museum is covered with items used in the practice of Voodoo.
-For those who believe, this place holds tremendous energy and you might just see more than you bargained for.
+For those who believe this place holds tremendous energy, you might just see more than you bargained for.

 The sightings continue today.
 Guests staying on the 14th floor (which is actually the 13th floor, creepy!) often report seeing a friendly child playing in the hallway.
 Some even go as far as to say the child entered their room while they were on their bed.
 Paranormal experts agree that this floor has significant activity.
 Sleep tight!

-It was here in this building where the first licensed pharmacist in the country worked to cure the city’s ailments.
+In this building, the first licensed pharmacist in the country worked to cure the city’s ailments.
 Louis Dufilho ran this pharmacy located at 514 Chartres St in the French Quarter in the 1820s.
 It has since been turned into a museum, but it seems not all of the previous residents have left the old building yet.
 The Dufilho’s lost two young children while living here and operating their business.
-Some people report seeing the children playing in the courtyard just behind the museum.
+Some report seeing the children playing in the courtyard behind the museum.

-On a slightly darker note, many years later the pharmacy was sold to a Dr. Dupas who was not such a nice man.
+On a slightly darker note, many years later, the pharmacy was sold to Dr. Dupas, who was not such a nice man.
 He reportedly used this building to carry out experiments on pregnant slaves.
 Multiple people have reported spotting a ghost fitting the description of Dr. Dupas standing in the old pharmacy wearing a brown suit and matching hat.
 He has also been known to throw books and mischievously move items around within the museum.

 Everyone’s favorite spot for beignets and chicory-laced coffee can’t even escape an occasional haunting.
 Although among the least documented in the city’s vast array of paranormal activity, there have been stories about a ghostly waiter at the famous cafe.

-People have said they’ve had their order taken by a peculiar waiter named “Blue”, only to have him never return with their beignets.
-The ghost is said to take the order of guests and then disappear into the crowd.
-Although seemingly harmless compared to things like demonic hauntings found in other places in the city, it’s an awful ghostly trick to delay someone the sugary satisfaction of a beignet and a cup of coffee early in the morning.
+People have said their order was taken by a peculiar waiter named “Blue,” only to have him never return with their beignets.
+The ghost is said to take the guests’ orders and then disappear into the crowd.
+Although seemingly harmless compared to things like demonic hauntings found in other places in the city, it’s an awful, ghostly trick to delay someone the sugary satisfaction of a beignet and a cup of coffee early in the morning.

-About Our List of Haunted Places in New Orleans
+About Our List of Haunted Places New Orleans

-We hope we helped raise your interest in checking out some of these places on your next visit to New Orleans, along with raise the hair on the back of your neck.
+We hope we helped raise your interest in checking out some of these places on your next visit to New Orleans, along with raising the hair on the back of your neck.